Skip to main content

 In SwingVantage Motion Lab

-SwingVantage estimates string-bed angle at contact from swing-path and racquet-orientation tracking, helping distinguish face-angle errors from swing-path or footwork errors when a shot misses its target.
+SwingVantage estimates string-bed angle at contact from swing-path and racquet-orientation tracking.
+This helps distinguish face-angle errors from swing-path or footwork errors when a shot misses its target.

 Frequently asked questions